 4729 Waleska Highway 108, Jasper GA • 770-735-3638

 For over a decade now, Jasper’s Yahoo Farm has worked to provide a fun experience that the whole family can enjoy.

 In the fall they host a corn maze, kiddie hay maze, pumpkin wagon, corn cannon, rubber duck races, and pony rides.

-Every Saturday night in October, you can also enjoy the spooky haunted hayride, cosmic corn maze (with a flashlight and glow bracelet included), and s’mores fire pit.
+Every Saturday night in October, you can also enjoy the scary haunted hayride, cosmic corn maze (with a flashlight and glow bracelet included), and s’mores fire pit.

 Of course, you can’t leave without picking out the best pumpkin to bring home.
 You can get classic jack-o-lantern pumpkins, pie pumpkins, mini pumpkins, and decorative items such as gourds, ornamental squash, and Indian corn.

 If you have kids under 8, the farm also hosts a Pumpkin Hunt, where the “Pumpkin Bunny” will greet your kids and lead them in the hunt for all the pumpkins she lost!

 READ MORE: The 15 Best Things to Do in Blue Ridge, GA